A primer on semiconvex functions in general potential theories: Consequences of the Jensen--S odkowski Theorem

-Exploiting this density estimate for quasi-convex functions one can deduce a quasi-convex version of S{\l}odkowski's Largest Eigenvalue Theorem.
+Exploiting this density estimate for semiconvex functions one can deduce a semiconvex version of S{\l}odkowski's Largest Eigenvalue Theorem.
 Alternatively, it is possible to prove it directly from the Jensen--S{\l}odkowski \Cref{jenslod}, as we do here.